Skip navigation

 We are writing to express our outrage and deep concern over your decision to publish Senator Tom Cotton’s book, “Seven Things You Can’t Say About China.”
 The book is not a work of courageous inquiry, but a dangerous piece of propaganda that spreads anti-China hate, stokes the fires of war, and platforms a man with a track record of racism, xenophobia, and warmongering.

 The book promotes paranoid, conspiratorial claims, starting with the baseless theory that COVID-19 was a “deliberate” bioweapon from China.
 Cotton admits he relied on “common sense” rather than facts, evidence, or science.
 He then proceeds to paint China’s global presence as an existential threat, calling it an “evil empire” bent on destroying the American way of life.
-These are not reasoned arguments.
-They are dangerous lies designed to whip up fear, justify aggression, and create a scapegoat for America’s problems.
+These are dangerous lies designed to whip up fear, justify aggression, and create a scapegoat for America’s problems.

 By publishing this book, you are giving legitimacy to some who: